generalcodingcollectibles

 Back in the DVD days, this problem did not exist.
 You bought the disc, threw away the plastic wrap, put it on a shelf, and that was the end of the negotiation.
 The publisher could disappear, get acquired, or explode in a corporate merger and your movie would still be sitting there, ready to go.

-The subscription math is fake-good
+The subscription era

 Game Pass and PS Plus are the kind of deal that sounds amazing until you stop looking at the monthly price and start looking at the years.